-Pretty sure anyone reading this who hasn’t had a child is like “WTF is a clogged milk duct?”
+Pretty sure anyone reading this who hasn’t had a child is like “WTF are clogged milk ducts?”
 For anyone wondering, it is yet another of the little-talked about annoyances of life after having a baby.
 So, if you don’t want to hear all about my milky boob problems, turn away now.
 However, if you’re currently nursing or planning on breastfeeding in the near future, or perhaps have had similar issues and are curious about someone else’s experience with the pain of clogged up milk tubes, why not stay awhile and listen?

 The Clogged Duct

 A quick intro for those of you in the dark; a clogged milk duct is when there is a blockage of one or more of the milk ducts in your breast.
 It can be painful and there is often a lump and/or redness where the blockage is.
 With a clogged duct you might be able to nurse a little bit or not at all from that breast, depending on the severity of the clog.
 Milk will continue to build up behind the blockage and can quickly become extremely painful.
 If the duct isn’t cleared it can lead to inflammation/infection called Mastitis.

 When I had my first child in 2015 my milk took awhile to fully come in.
 My daughter wouldn’t nurse so I was exclusively pumping and supplementing with formula.
 After about a month she finally began to nurse and my milk supply started increasing.
 After a few weeks were no longer supplementing with formula and, while this was wonderful, I was also introduced to the pain of engorged breasts (Too much milk in the boob = pain).
 For awhile I was able to simply nurse often enough that it never got any worse than that, but very soon my daughter started sleeping longer and I woke up in the night with a massive pain in my right breast.